Skip to content

 Notes

-• The telemetry thread takes an initial sample immediately when the function starts, then repeats at telemetry_interval seconds.
+• The monitor thread takes an initial sample immediately when the function starts, then repeats at monitor_interval seconds.

 • Signal handlers (SIGINT/SIGTERM) are registered to stop the thread cleanly.
 If the benchmark is started from a non-main thread, a RuntimeWarning is issued and signal handlers are skipped.